-By extending either the B.A or B.M. programs to five years, the student may, with careful planning, take the courses in education, psychology, and music education required for teaching certification.
+By extending either the B.A. or B.M. programs to five years, the student may, with careful planning, take the courses necessary to qualify for teaching certification.
 Both the B.A. and B.M. degrees may be earned in a combination five-year program.